 I may preach the love of God loud and clear, far and wide, but unless people repent they will not be saved.
 One would not disparage the love of God—it is the source of the Glad Tidings—but to preach love and leave out repentance is not the Gospel.
 Some may accuse me of being pedantic but it is far from being simply an argument about words.
 I repeat, a repentance–less Gospel is not God’s Glad Tidings.
 It may masquerade as such, but it is nothing but a lie of Satan, another Gospel (Compare Gal.
 1: 6–7).
 Perhaps the idea of repentance seems too negative in today’s “love–gospel”—but we are not here to construct a gospel to suit our opinions, but to accept the one God has given.
 Christianity is not about choice, but obedience.
 Much better preach a Gospel that saves souls than one that appeals to our emotions and sentimentality.

 In fact, to preach the love of God without speaking of the need for repentance is to not preach the love of God at all.
-It is because He loves us that God “commandeth all men everywhere to repent”, (Acts 17: 30).
-“The Lord is not slack concerning his promise, as some men count slackness, but is long–suffering to us–ward, not willing that any should perish, but that all should come to repentance”.
-(2 Peter 3: 9)
+It is because He loves us that God “commandeth all men every where to repent”, (Acts 17: 30; AV).
+“The Lord is not slack concerning his promise, as some men count slackness; but is long–suffering to us–ward, not willing that any should perish, but that all should come to repentance” (2 Peter 3: 9; AV, my emphasis).

 So what kind of gospel have I believed?
 Was it God’s Glad Tidings?
 (1 Thess.
 2: 9).
-Was it a Gospel of “repentance towards God, and faith towards our Lord Jesus Christ?, (Acts 20: 21).
+Was it a Gospel of “repentance towards God, and faith towards our Lord Jesus Christ" (Acts 20: 21)?
 A solemn statement of the Lord is recorded for our sober consideration, (and He uses the word which indicates genuine repentance): “Ninevites shall stand up in the judgment with this generation, and shall condemn it: for they repented at the preaching of Jonas; and behold, more than Jonas [is here]”, (Matt.
-12: 41).
+12: 41, my emphasis).
 Be not amongst the “generation” that is religious, will later be remorseful, but found no place for repentance, (Compare Heb.
 12: 17).